 Helicobacter Pylori Infection

 H. pylori infection can be an underlying condition of throwing up white foam.
 These are spiral-shaped bacteria that normally grow in the digestive tract.
 Though they are present in almost all living things, they have a tendency to irritate the stomach lining due to an imbalance between the good and bad bacteria in the gut.
-However, these infections are usually harmless, but they can lead to ulcers in the small intestines and stomach.
-Infections also cause chronic inflammation in the gut or gastritis.
+While these infections are usually harmless, they can lead to ulcers in the small intestines and stomach.
+Infections can also cause chronic inflammation in the gut, called gastritis.

 Until now, it is unknown how exactly H. pylori infection spreads since the bacteria usually coexist with humans.
 Generally, bacteria spread from feces to mouth, which happens when eating in unsanitary places, or when a person does not thoroughly wash his/her hands after using the toilet.

 Since the exact source of the infection is still unknown, recommendations for prevention are vague and general.
-These include thoroughly washing hands, eating from clean establishments or making sure the food is properly prepared, and drinking from a clean and safe source.
+These include thoroughly washing hands, eating from clean establishments, making sure food is properly prepared, and drinking from a clean and safe source.

 Another possible cause of vomiting foam is a Candida infection.
-This is a common type of yeast or fungal infection found in the mouth, vagina and intestinal tract.
+This is a common type of yeast or fungal infection found in the mouth, vagina, and intestinal tract.
 It may also affect the skin and inner mucous membranes.
 However, these infections are rarely serious if the immune system is functioning properly.
-However, a weak immune system cannot stop the Candida to spread in other areas of the body.
-It becomes dangerous when it has spread in the bloodstream and the membranes of the brain and heart.
+On the other hand, a weak immune system cannot stop Candida from spreading to other areas of the body.
+It becomes dangerous when it has spread in the bloodstream to the membranes of the brain and heart.

 Normally, Candida helps with digestion and nutrient absorption.
-It becomes harmful when it overproduces and therefore override the immune system.
-If left unchecked, it can break down the linings of the intestines then spread into the blood and eventually to the heart and brain.
+It becomes harmful when it overproduces and begins to override the immune system.
+If left unchecked, it can break down the lining of the intestines and then spread into the blood, eventually reaching the heart and brain.

-High infectious dose is usually transmitted at birth from mother to child, or at hospitals from healthcare workers to immunocompromised patients.
-Since a weakened immune system causes the overgrowth of the fungus, prevention involves a proper nutrition and a healthy lifestyle.
+Candida can be transmitted at birth from mother to child, or at hospitals from healthcare workers to immunocompromised patients.
+Since a weakened immune system can facilitate the overgrowth of the fungus, prevention can include proper nutrition and a healthy lifestyle.

 Hiatal hernia, another possible cause of vomiting foam, occurs when part of the stomach pushes upward into the chest through the diaphragm.
 The diaphragm separates the abdomen from the chest.
-Though its normal for the diaphragm to have a small opening which acts as support for the lower part of the esophagus, it is not normal when the stomach can push through it.
+Though it's normal for the diaphragm to have a small opening that acts as support for the lower part of the esophagus, it is not normal when the stomach can push through it.

 Hiatal hernia allows the stomach's content to easily move up into the esophagus.
-That is why it is related to Acid reflux and GERD.
+That is why it is related to acid reflux and GERD.
 In most cases, small hiatal hernias usually do not cause problems.
-People with this condition may never even know they had it unless diagnosed by a doctor.
-However, large hiatal hernia can be more troublesome since it constantly allows food and stomach acid to pass through the esophagus which can damage it due to their acidity.
+People with this condition may never even know they have it unless it is diagnosed by a doctor.
+However, a large hiatal hernia can be more troublesome since it constantly allows food and stomach acid to pass through the esophagus, which can damage it due to the acidity.

-This condition occurs more in people over 50, while some are born with it.
+This condition occurs more frequently in people over 50, although some are born with it.
 Most of the time, the exact cause of acquired hiatal hernia is unknown.
 Sometimes it is due to an injury that has weakened the muscle tissue of the diaphragm, allowing the stomach to push through.
-Most cases do not require treatment but large hiatal hernias may require medication to relieve symptoms and extremely large ones may require surgery.
+Most cases do not require treatment, but large hiatal hernias may require medication to relieve symptoms, and extremely large ones may require surgery.

 Acid Reflux and GERD

-Acid reflux and GERD (gastroesophageal reflux disease) are two different conditions but closely related.
+Acid reflux and GERD (gastroesophageal reflux disease) are two different conditions that are closely related.